vk5trm/svxlink-cmd/README.md

 ## Troubleshooting

 ### "dialog: command not found"
-The script requires `dialog` or `whiptail` for the menu interface.
+The script requires `dialog` for the menu interface.
 The script will offer to install it, or manually install with:
 ```bash
 sudo apt-get install dialog
 ```